 No. Members of the U.S. House of Representatives and U.S. Senate serve unlimited terms.
 There is no federal law or constitutional provision capping how long a member of Congress can serve.

 Some states attempted to solve this by imposing term limits on their own federal representatives.
 The U.S. Supreme Court ended that approach in U.S. Term Limits, Inc. v.
 Thornton (1995), ruling 5–4 that states cannot add qualifications for federal office beyond those listed in the Constitution.
 The Constitution requires only that House members be at least 25 years old, U.S. citizens for seven years, and residents of the state they represent.
-States cannot add term limits on top of these requirements.
+States cannot add term limits on top of those requirements.

 The result: only a constitutional amendment can impose term limits on members of Congress.
 And a constitutional amendment requires Congress to pass it — the same career politicians who benefit from unlimited terms.

-Who Voted Against Term Limits for Congress?
+Who Has Voted Against Term Limits?

 The pattern of congressional opposition to term limits is consistent and revealing.

-More recently, in 2023 and 2024, multiple term limits bills were introduced in both chambers.
+More recently, in 2023 and 2024, multiple term-limits bills were introduced in both chambers.
 They barely received committee hearings, let alone floor votes.
-Leadership in both parties — which benefits from the seniority system that rewards long service with committee chairmanships and institutional power — has consistently failed to prioritize term limits legislation.
+Leadership in both parties — which benefits from the seniority system that rewards long service with committee chairmanships and institutional power — has consistently failed to prioritize term-limits legislation.

 The pattern is consistent: the longer someone has been in Washington, the less likely they are to support term limits.
 The longer a member has served, the more they benefit from the current system — in seniority, in committee power, in name recognition, in fundraising relationships.
 The system protects itself by keeping the people who benefit from it in charge of changing it.

 Polling consistently shows 70–80% of Americans — across party lines — support congressional term limits.
 The gap between public opinion and congressional action on this issue is one of the clearest illustrations of how Washington has stopped listening to the people it is supposed to represent.
+After nine terms — eighteen years — Kathy Castor’s seat in FL-14 has not been a vote for term limits, and the structural distance between Hillsborough County voters and Washington has not narrowed.

 What Would It Take to Pass Congressional Term Limits?

-To impose term limits on Congress, one of two constitutional mechanisms must succeed:
+To impose term limits on Congress, one of two constitutional mechanisms must succeed.

 Critics of the Convention of States approach argue that a convention could become a “runaway convention” that addresses issues beyond its stated scope.
-Supporters counter that the ratification requirement — 38 states — provides a robust safeguard against any amendment that doesn’t have broad national support, regardless of what a convention proposes.
+Supporters counter that the ratification requirement — 38 states — provides a robust safeguard against any amendment that does not have broad national support, regardless of what a convention proposes.

 The bottom line: term limits will only happen when the American people elect representatives who are committed to passing them — cosponsoring the amendment, supporting the Convention of States process, and refusing to become the career politicians they were elected to replace.

-Why Term Limits Matter for Florida’s 16th District
+Why Term Limits Matter for FL-14

 That feeling has a structural cause.
 When the same members of Congress serve 20, 30, or 40 years, they stop representing their constituents and start representing their own interests — fundraising networks, lobbyists, and party leadership.
 Seniority becomes more valuable than constituent service.
 Relationships with donors become more important than relationships with voters.